wso2/docs-is/en/docs/administer/extending-the-identity-anonymization-tool.md

 extend the tool to remove references to deleted user identities from additional modules other than relational databases or log files.

-!!! tip
+!!! tip "Before you begin"

-    Before you begin,

     -   Check out the source of the Identity Anonymization tool from [here](https://github.com/wso2/identity-anonymization-tool), and